ucayalifish/filex/README.md

 # Azure RTOS FileX

 This is a high-performance, file allocation table (FAT)-compatible file system that’s fully integrated with Azure RTOS ThreadX and available for all supported processors.
 Like Azure RTOS ThreadX, Azure RTOS FileX is designed to have a small footprint and high performance, making it ideal for today’s deeply embedded applications that require file management operations.
-FileX supports most physical media, including RAM, Azure RTOS USBX, SD CARD, and NAND/NOR flash memories via Azure RTOS LevelX.
+FileX supports most physical media_, including RAM, Azure RTOS USBX, SD CARD, and NAND/NOR flash memories via Azure RTOS LevelX.

 ## Documentation